chluebi/waterbird-lang/ReadMe.md

 # Use it
-##### I highly advise against using this language without accepting its many undocumentd quirks
+##### I highly advise against using this language without accepting its many undocumented quirks

 Compile the compiler
 ```bash